 General considerations

 Spatio-temporal management, such as MPAs (henceforth called spatial management) are not considered to be the ‘single option’ for managers and are just one of the tools that can be used.
+Special management approaches often have limited benefits for highly mobile and migratory species (Ketchum et al., 2014; Espinoza et al., 2015b; Heupel et al., 2015).
+The high individual variability in residency and large scale connectivity of some sharks species creates additional challenges for their management across multiple jurisdictions.
 For some species, a combination of approaches, which may include spatial management but also other measures, might be required.
 In particular for pelagic species, for which critical habitats might not be clearly defined, approaches other than spatial management might have to be prioritized.

 Options for spatial management should be considered case by case, and the merits will depend on a range of factors, including location, species and life history stage.
 In general, spatial management is expected to be more effective for species or life history stages that are more site-specific.
+Shark sanctuaries have been criticized because they are limited to States with certain socioeconomic features (e.g., higher dependence on dive tourism and/or ecotourism), may have insufficient enforcement, may lead to overexploitation and degradation of other resources and habitats not included in the shark sanctuary regulations, and a diversion of resources from other fisheries management and conservation measures.
+In response to these criticisms, it has been argued that this type of moratorium can in fact be more easily enforced than other conservation tactics through trade export monitoring, and effectively preventing overexploitation.
+There is considerable debate on this subject (e.g. Davidson, 2012; Chapman et al., 2013)

 Spatial management can have wider economic benefits, for example through ecotourism.